Philip Munger

-Philip Munger is an American composer, music educator, political blogger, and environmentalist living in Alaska.
+Philip Munger (born November 3, 1946) is an American composer, music educator, political blogger, and environmentalist living in Alaska.
 He is perhaps best known for "The Skies are Weeping", a seven-movement cantata written in tribute to Rachel Corrie, an American member of the International Solidarity Movement killed in 2003 by a bulldozer operated by the Israel Defense Forces while she tried to prevent a house demolition in the southern Gaza Strip during the Second Intifada.
 He currently lectures on cultural history at two campuses of the University of Alaska Anchorage and occasionally teaches tuba at the main Anchorage campus.
 He was born in 1946 and attended Oberlin Conservatory and the University of Washington, where he studied musical composition.

 Life

 Philip Munger was born in 1946 and attended Oberlin Conservatory and the University of Washington, where he studied musical composition.
 Since moving to Alaska from Seattle in 1973, leaving behind a lucrative career in frequency modulated radio, teaching dogs to roof-climb, and serving as understudy to Burt Lancaster in The Rainmaker, he has worked as a commercial fisherman, was a blue water mariner for several years, and worked for almost thirteen years in the various systems of the justice field.
 He helped to expand the Whittier Boat Harbor, started the Prince William Aquaculture Corporation, and helped start of first volunteered search-and-rescue unit on Prince William Sound.
 He directed the largest halfway house in Alaska.
 He has performed thousands of hours of service in the community including coaching little league baseball and youth soccer and volunteering as an assistant Cub and Boy Scout leader.
 He describes himself as a serious environmentalist ["I laugh only when I am in complete control"] and claims to have been called "Alaska's most notorious composer" due to his classically based protest musical works.
 He directed a community band for 13 years.
 Philip Munger lives in on Neklason Lake near Palmer with his wife.

 Munger currently serves on some boards, including Friends of Mat-Su as Secretary of the Board, Anchorage Civic Orchestra as vice president, Alaskans for Ethical Government as board member and Alaska Democratic Party as District 13 and Mat-Su Area secretary.